Well, internet to the rescue! I will explain the basics, in simple,

 U-cores: Slightly cheaper and slightly less efficient (due to longer path length) than E-cores.

-Pot cores: Joins the convenience of E-cores with the good self shielding of toroids (in fact, it's even better!), but they are more expensive.
+Pot cores: Join the convenience of E-cores with the good self shielding of toroids (in fact, it's even better!), but they are more expensive.
 Some are adjustable.

 Solenoids (bars): Usable for chokes.
 They have really large airgaps! :-) For that very reason, they are not suited to transformer use.
 The coupling would be too poor.